-This section presents a range of important 'good practice' initiative of efficient and, often, more sustainable hinterland freight movement.
+This section presents a range of important 'good practice' initiatives of efficient and, often, more sustainable hinterland freight movement.
 The intention is to highlight a selection of examples that feature good practice in different aspects of hinterland connections, and which could form part of a toolkit of measures to be adopted in different situations and locations, as appropriate.
 For the purposes of presentation, the initiatives have been grouped into six themes, which are:

-- Initiatives to satisfy trade requirements while minimising transport distance - Hinterland transport infrastructure provision and use initiatives - Initiatives to make efficient and sustainable use of transport modes - Cross-border transport initiatives and the development of partnerships - Non-transport initiatives to reduce border crossing delays - Data availability
+- initiatives to satisfy trade requirements while minimising transport distance; - hinterland transport infrastructure provision and use initiatives; - initiatives to make efficient and sustainable use of transport modes; - cross-border transport initiatives and the development of partnerships; - non-transport initiatives to reduce border crossing delays; - data availability.

 The allocation of initiatives to themes is in some cases fairly arbitrary, given the considerable overlap between themes.
-Some of the initiatives may be contradictory, and this is discussed in Section 8.
 Each of the themes is dealt with in turn in this section.